 Hi, Bye Mama! marks the return of Kim Tae-hee to the small screen after almost five years.
 She was last seen playing an heiress in the 2015 medical series Yong-pal, and now she’s back playing a mother who has died but refuses to leave the human world because of her desire to watch over her family.
 Fortunately, she’s given 49 days to be with her husband and daughter again and it seems like she needs to complete a mission during this period for her to stay in her human form forever.
 Her husband is played by Lee Kyu-hyung (Doctor John), who’s taking on his first-ever lead role in a prime-time series.

-February 24: I’LL GO TO YOU WHEN THE WHETHER IS NICE (Mondays & Tuesdays on JTBC)
+February 24: WHEN THE WEATHER IS FINE (Mondays & Tuesdays on JTBC)

 - Genre: Romance